Dr Marie Doutriaux-Boucher

 Marie works as a climate feedback scientist.
 She is interested in modelling and observations.

 Satellite retrievals (cloud properties, dust, precipitation, volcanic sulphur dioxide and ash).

 Satellite data analysis (winds, clouds, dust, leaf area index).

 Feedbacks analysis in Earth system models.

 Marie is a senior scientist working on climate feedbacks in the Earth's climate system, involved in a number of research projects within the Met Office and with international connections.
-Having previously worked on satellite observations of the Earth system, Marie joined the Coupled modelling team in 2007, hoping to bridge the gap between observation and modelling.
+Having previously worked on satellite observations of the Earth system, Marie joined the Global coupled modelling team in 2007, hoping to bridge the gap between observation and modelling.
 Recently, she used a coupled carbon-climate cycle model to examine the effect of suddenly doubling or quadrupling atmospheric carbon dioxide concentrations on plant-induced changes in climate over a five-year period.

 Marie received a PhD in atmospheric physics in 1997 from the Pierre et Marie Curie University, Paris.
 She was then a Postdoctoral Research Fellow supported by the Centre National d'Etudes Spatiales (CNES) at the Laboratoire d'Optique Atmospheric (LOA), Lille.
 In September 1999 she joined EUMETSAT where she worked as a meteorological product expert.
 In 2001, she was back at LOA in Lille as an Assistant Professor, teaching physics.
 In 2005, she joined the Met Office working in the Satellite Imagery Application group.
-Since July 2007, Marie has been a member of the Coupled modelling team.
+Since July 2007, Marie has been a member of the Global coupled modelling team.